chipsalliance/t1/pokedex/docs/doc.typ

 array.

 All access to `X` has a integer constraint check declare by `integer{0..31}`, which allows only integer from 0 to 31.
 This constraints are checked by ASLi when `--check-constraints` flag is provided.
+Developer should also ensure `--runtime-check` flag is provided to avoid invalid type cast.

 == Control and Status Register (CSRs) <architecture-states-csr>